 The 62-acre park, located on Mount Rushmore Road, opened in 1966 at the peak of the Flintstone TV show’s popularity.
-The park was opened by six investors, two of which owned local cement plants, making a perfect match to build a Modern Stone Age town.
+Six investors opened the park, two of which owned local cement plants, making a perfect match to build a Modern Stone Age town.

-For those too young to remember, the Flinstones was a Hanna-Barbera cartoon that featured a modern stone-age family who seemingly lived in suburban America utilizing primitive technology.
+The Flinstones was a Hanna-Barbera cartoon that featured a modern stone-age family who seemingly lived in suburban America utilizing primitive technology for those too young to remember.
 The animated sitcom followed the activities of the Flinstones and their next-door neighbors, the Rubbles.
 It was the first animated sitcom to air on primetime TV.

 The South Dakota park claimed: